Wesleyan-Media-Project/fb_agg_reports_import/README.md

 5. (For Lifelong only) Insert data into a table hosted in BigQuery in Google Cloud Platform

 You will use the corresponding R files for steps 4 and 5.
 Each report has its own R file.
 For example, you will use the `fb_lifelong_upload.R` file if you want to insert the Lifelong report to your BiqQuery table.

-Instructions on how to set up the proper file directory structure, create the tables in MySQL, and enable uploads into BigQuery can be found in the __[Setup](#setup)__ section at the end of this document.
+Instructions on how to set up the proper file directory structure, create the tables in MySQL, and enable uploads into BigQuery can be found in the **[Setup](#setup)** section at the end of this document.

 ### Objective

+Each of our repos belongs to one or more of the following categories:

+- Data Collection
+- Data Processing
+- Data Classification
+- Compiled Final Data

+This repo is part of the Data Collection step.

 This repository is part of the CREATIVE project which has two main aims